Skip to main content

 • USDC isn’t configured for chainId

-• value <= 0, or signer’s USDC balance is less than value
+• value is below the vault’s quoted amount, or the signer’s USDC balance is less than value

 • Signature, nonce, or address fields don’t match the expected shapes (see Validation rules)